Clinical Trials New Protocol Training Checklist for Study Nurses

 7. Training on Data Integrity and Documentation

-• Electronic Health Records (EHR) Integration: In some trials, data from EHRs may be integrated with the trial’s data collection system.
-Train nurses on the process of data extraction and integration.
+• Electronic Health Records (EHR) Integration: In some trials EHRs data may be combined with the trial’s data collection system.
+Nurses should be trained on the data extraction and integration process.

 8. Trial-Specific Logistics